andreasmmadjiah/REST-API-testing/README.md

     For more than one obs :![](https://raw.githubusercontent.com/andreasmmadjiah/REST-API-testing/master/image/Example%20using%2010%20obs.PNG)
 9. After you are ready, just click ``SEND`` beside URL that you already input.
 (Like above pic)
 10. Your result will be showed in the bottom <br> ![](https://raw.githubusercontent.com/andreasmmadjiah/REST-API-testing/master/image/result.PNG)
-11. DONE! you can change your data as much as you like
+11. DONE! you can change your data as much as you like.